TouK/nussknacker/CONTRIBUTING.md

 ```
 It will produce submodules static assets and copy them to `./ui/server/target/scala-XXX/classes/web/submodules/` that make them accessible via http://localhost:8080/submodules/*

-2. If you want to test verification mechanism, you need to make directory with savepoints available from your dev host.
+2. If you want to test the verification mechanism (used during redeployment of Flink scenarios), you need to make a directory with savepoints available from your dev host.
 You can use `./bindSavepointsDirLocally.sh` script for that.
    At the end you need to turn `FLINK_SHOULD_VERIFY_BEFORE_DEPLOY` flag on in environment variables.

 ### Building